How Much Does It Cost to Treat Penetrating Damp?

 This type of DPC features polyethene sheets.
 These sheets can prevent moisture from getting through.
 Dampproof membranes are most commonly used underneath concrete flooring as a way to prevent floor dampening as a result of capillary action.

-These membranes can also protect concrete from damage that could occur during building work at a later stage.
-Further, a damp proof membrane is perfect for a concrete floor that sits above the underfloor heating.
+These membranes can also protect concrete from damage that could occur during building work.
+A damp proof membrane is perfect for a concrete floor that sits above the underfloor heating.

-With that said, concrete does take longer to dry out if this form of DPC has been applied.
+Concrete does however take longer to dry out if this form of DPC has been applied.
 Dampproof membranes cost around £1 to £5 per m2, with the liquid form of the product costing £1 to £5 per litre.

 DPC Injections

-One solution to penetrating damp is DPC injections.
-They can create a moisture-resistant barrier as a way to stop penetrating damp and protect the walls from damage.
+DPC injections can create a moisture-resistant barrier as a way to stop penetrating damp and protect the walls from damage.
 A 100ml DPC injection cream product would cost about £5 to £7.

-You should be aware, though, that DPC injections are not well suited for use on stone walls.
-It's also crucial to apply correctly (e.g., not too high and only if the wall is definitely suited to DPC injections).
+DPC injections are however not well suited for use on stone walls.
+It's also crucial to apply correctly.
 If in doubt, hire a damp proofing specialist.

 Cavity Tray

-Cavity trays can be fitted above window openings and external doors; they can be both pitched and horizontal.
-It's important for a cavity tray to be fixed directly above the door head or window for the correct instalment.
+It's important for a cavity tray to be fixed directly above the door head or window for the correct installation.
 A basic cavity tray would cost around £20 to £100.

 FAQs